tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

 **Issue #2: MSBuild install location has moved**

 MSBuild installs to a new folder with 2017 (`C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\MSBuild`), which means for a while my NuGet Restore commands were defaulting to MSBuild 14.
-The `-MsBuildPath` parameter let&#8217;s you provide a path to a specific install, so we can at MSBuild 15 via it&#8217;s new path.
+The `-MsBuildPath` parameter let's you provide a path to a specific install, so we can at MSBuild 15 via it's new path.

 **Issue #3: Regular Package.json files plus Solution Package.son File**

-When we run it against a `*.sln` file, NuGet.exe will find and run against each project&#8217;s `package.json` file.
+When we run it against a `*.sln` file, NuGet.exe will find and run against each project's `package.json` file.
 Alternatively, you can also point NuGet.exe directly at a package.json file to install that specific file, which is a workaround for the no longer support solution packages.
 There is not an option (that I could find) to combine these into a single call.

 **Issue #4: TeamCity only supports NuGet Restore of *.sln files**

-TeamCity restricts the built-in NuGet Restore command to only run against files that end in &#8220;.sln&#8221;.
+TeamCity restricts the built-in NuGet Restore command to only run against files that end in “.sln”.
 A separate flaw in this restriction was [pointed out to JetBrains in 2015][5], but has not been fixed as of TeamCity 2017.1.

 This restriction prevents me from doing a clean NuGet Restore of my solution-level packages.json from issue #3.